lingui/js-lingui/website/docs/ref/loader.md

 # Webpack Loader

-Webpack loader which compiles catalogs on the fly.
-In summary, `lingui compile` command isn't required when using this loader
+The Webpack loader compiles catalogs on the fly.
+In summary, the `lingui compile` command isn't needed when using this loader.

 ## Installation